- Signs and Symptoms

 - Treatment of broken fingers depends on the type of fracture and the particular bone in the finger that is injured.
-Surgery may be required for fractures causing significant deformity or involving a joint.
+Surgery may be required for fractures causing the significant deformity or involving a joint.

 - Complications of a broken finger can include joint stiffness, rotation, nonunion, and infection.

 - After reduction, immobilization, and four to six weeks of healing, the prognosis for healing is excellent for a broken finger.

-- The best medicine for prevention of finger fractures is safety.
+- The best medicine for the prevention of finger fractures is safety.
 Always use safety equipment when doing activities that may injure the hands.